Pierce-Krull family papers

 Biographical Note

 The Pierce-Krull family included Theresa Vinton Pierce Krull (1877-1963), a graduate of Vassar College (1900), and an Indianapolis clubwoman, a feature writer for the Indianapolis Star, and a lecturer and writer on educational, historical, and political topics.
 Her husband, Frederic Krull (1876-1961), was an Indianapolis singer, voice instructor, and composer, whose works included music for James Whitcomb Riley’s poems.
-Theresa’s father, Harry Douglas Pierce (1848-1929), was an Indianapolis lawyer and businessman who was a director of various railroad companies in Indiana and New York, as well as a director of the Nicaragua Maritime Canal Company, and a journalist writing on European and South American affairs.
-Her grandfather, Winslow S. Pierce (1819-1888), was a physician in Illinois, California, and Indianapolis (1840s-1888), comptroller of the State of California (1851), businessman involved in real estate, railroad development, and Democratic Party politics in Indiana (1854-1888).
+Theresa’s father, Henry Douglas Pierce (1848-1929), was an Indianapolis lawyer and businessman who was a director of various railroad companies in Indiana and New York, as well as a director of the Nicaragua Maritime Canal Company, and a journalist writing on European and South American affairs.
+Her grandfather, Winslow S. Pierce (1819-1888), was a physician in Illinois, California, and Indianapolis (1840s-1888); comptroller of the State of California (1851); businessman involved in real estate; railroad development; and Democratic Party politics in Indiana (1854-1888).

 Extent

-9.7 Cubic Feet (26 manuscript boxes, 1 large oversize folder)
+8.66 Cubic Feet (20 manuscript boxes, 4 small oversize boxes, 1 large oversize folder)

 Arrangement